filip-chodziutko/road_signs_annotation/README.md

 - press `>` to get next image and mark current image as used (move to separate directory),
 - press `esc` to stop the script.

-requirements (pip install ...):
+Requirements:
 - `python3`,
 - `opencv`,
 - `numpy`.

-running the script in cmd (path to directory containing raw images is required):
+Running the script in cmd (path to directory containing raw images is required):

 `python <path_to_main.py> <path_to_dir_with_imgs>`

-example (windows):
+Example (windows):

 `python .\main.py C:\Users\Filip\Downloads\dataset`